pivotal/docs-platform-automation/docs/pipeline-design/stemcell-handling.md

    The task will put a config file with two values, `product` and `stemcell` into the `assign-stemcell-config` output directory.

-2. Run the [upload-product][upload-product] and [upload-stemcell][upload-stemcell] tasks to get the resources into Ops Manager.
+2. Run the [upload-product][upload-product] and [stage-product][stage-product] tasks to get the resources into Ops Manager.

+3. Run the [upload-stemcell][upload-stemcell] task.

-    To upload the stemcell to Ops Manager without associating it with any product, the [`upload-stemcell`][upload-stemcell] task will need to be executed with the `FLOATING_STEMCELL: false` flag set.
+To upload the stemcell to Ops Manager without associating it with any product, the
+    [`upload-stemcell`][upload-stemcell] task will need to be executed with the `FLOATING_STEMCELL: false` flag set.